devfile/devworkspace-operator/docs/CONTRIBUTING.md

 make run
 ```

-This will run the devworkspace-controller in your local system.
+This will run the devworkspace-controller on your local system.

 **8.** Make your changes in the new branch and test the changes.